openzipkin/openzipkin.github.io/pages/instrumenting.md

 1. Trace identifiers - what tags for the information are needed so it can be reassembled in a logical order by Zipkin
   * Generating identifiers - how to generate these IDs and which IDs should be inherited
   * Communicating trace information - additional information that is sent to Zipkin along with the traces and their IDs.
+1. Timestamps and duration - how to record timing information about an operation.

 Alright, ready?
 Here we go.